Kiki-Jiji/tracker/gcp_mysql_setup.md

 * Create table
 * Setup Python to work with the database

-## Detailed
+## Details

-Create a myswl instance.
+Create a mysql instance.
 Set the root password and save it somewhere, you will need it soon!

 Go to connections and add network- add 0.0.0.0/0.
 This allows all!
-Big security risk so get SSL.
+Big security risk so get SSL certificates- three different files.

 To connect to the instance you need four things